ramigs/nuxt-fauna-article/nuxt-fauna.md

 But still, there are certainly some scenarios where constantly rebuilding the site is not viable.

-Going back to our Repo Catalogue, suppose we want to add some dynamic data, such as stars and forks.
+Going back to our Repo Catalogue, suppose we want to add some dynamic data to the detail pages, such as stars and forks.

 Clearly, it's not practical to rebuild an entire website whenever this type of data changes.

-In this section, we'll be adding some dynamic data to our Repo detail pages.
+In this section, we'll be adding some dynamic data to the Repo detail page.
-We'll be adding an asynchronous JavaScript API call to the GitHub API page that gets back its rating.
+We'll be adding an asynchronous JavaScript API call to the GitHub API page the repo's information.

 The request for this data will be made client-side and we'll rely on Vue's reactivity to display, we have to add some code `/pages/repos/_slug.js`: